Here's my Phil Mickelson story, and it has nothing to do with golf

 As I thanked him for his graciousness and the autograph he took off his golf hat, asked what my father-in-law’s name was, and signed his hat.

 I said: “Wait, you don’t have to do that.
-That’s your hat you just played in.”
+That’s your hat that you just played in.”

 Phil smiled and said: “You know how many of these I have?”